TadasBr/SquaresV2/README.md

 ## Code explanations
 ### Controllers and Endpoints
-**PointsController.cs** handles all CRUD operations for points (GET, POST, PUT, DELETE, and bulk import).
+**PointsController** handles all CRUD operations for points (GET, POST, PUT, DELETE, and bulk import).
 The squares endpoint is currently part of this controller as GET /api/points/squares.

-I thought about making a separate SquaresController with GET /api/squares, but since squares are derived from points and not stored in the database, it felt more natural to keep them here.
+I thought about making a separate **SquaresController** with GET /api/squares, but since squares are derived from points and not stored in the database, it felt more natural to keep them here.
+I think it makes this API lest RESTful.

 ### In-memory database
 I didn't set up a Dockerfile this time since I haven't done that before and wanted a quicker setup.
 Instead, I used an in-memory database.